MrQR-me/docs/index.md

 ![Index](/assets/images/MrQR-Profile.png "Profile")

-Whilst using your free account you can add a profile image, change your name and change and verify your email address
+Whilst using your free account you can add a profile image, change your name, change and verify your email address

 You can also view and share your profile using your unique **MrQR**{: .text-purple-000 } code by selecting the <button class="button button2">VIEW PROFILE</button> button

-You can also upgrade to a Pro-user account to include a full user profile including multiple training records, equipment records & addresses.
+You can upgrade to a Pro-user account to include a full user profile including multiple training records, equipment records & addresses.

 All information within your Pro-user account profile can be shared when submitting forms or using the <button class="button button2">VIEW PROFILE</button> button.